-How to Enter Cambodia 👉 Quick Answers
+How to Enter Cambodia ?
+Quick Answers

-- Do I need special permission to enter Cambodia?
+- Do I need a visa to enter Cambodia?
 Almost everyone is required to apply for an eVisa or Visa on Arrival (VOA).
+Only very few nationalities are visa exempt.

 - Do I need travel insurance?
 No, but having a policy is strongly advised.
-Read about some of the most popular travel insurers here.
+Read about some of the most popular travel insurers here

 Cambodia Visa Summary